 The chapter’s leadership is comprised of several longtime industry experts, but the organization’s primary objective is to build the next generation of cybersecurity professionals.

-“The core goal of the organization is to help promote the [cybersecurity] industry, but also help usher in some of the younger talent,” said Walter Smith Jr., chapter president and insider threat analyst at the Johns Hopkins University Applied Physics Laboratory.
+“The core goal of the organization is to help promote the [cybersecurity] industry, but also help usher in some of the younger talent,” said William Smith Jr., chapter president and insider threat analyst at the Johns Hopkins University Applied Physics Laboratory.
 “Just looking at our chapter here, most of the board members are very seasoned senior leaders, but we’re not going to be around forever.”

 This chapter has existed for over 30 years.
 Leaders rebranded four years ago from the “Baltimore chapter” to the broader geographic title in order to increase its sphere of influence.